tmzt/Macchiato/README.md

 ## Comments from the Developer(s) ##

-> "Macchiato is a personal labor of love.
-Anything that I have ever found myself
+> "Macchiato is anything that I have ever found myself writing over, and over,
-> writing over, and over, and over again will eventually make it into this
-> library.
-The code that gets checked-in here is indispensable to almost every
+> and over again.
+The code that gets checked-in here is indispensable to every
-> significant new JavaScript project that I work on, and hopefully others find
+> significant new JavaScript project that I work on." - [sheatrevor][github-sheatrevor]
-> it as useful as I have found it to be." - [sheatrevor][github-sheatrevor]

 If you have any comments that you would like to add, please feel free to do so by creating your own paragraph and tagging it at the end with your username and